 The Reef's vast size and complexity means that a collaborative approach is one of the most important considerations for the long-term management of biodiversity.
 Any one organisation working in isolation cannot achieve what is necessary to protect the Reef's biodiversity.
 The GBRMPA is not the sole provider of services to manage and conserve biodiversity in the Great Barrier Reef and many other government agencies, stakeholders and community members play a crucial role.

-The Great Barrier Reef Biodiversity Strategy draft, currently under development will provide a framework for how the biodiversity of the Great Barrier Reef will be managed.
-It will provide a 'roadmap' for management actions for the GBRMPA, and all other stakeholders who have a role in managing the Reef and maintaining its biodiversity.
+The Great Barrier Reef Biodiversity Conservation Strategy 2013 provides a framework for how the biodiversity of the Great Barrier Reef will be managed.
+It provides a 'roadmap' for management actions for the GBRMPA, and all other stakeholders who have a role in managing the Reef and maintaining its biodiversity.